 Chinese Food: The Noodle Pot

-For the uninitiated a noodle pot is a plastic pot of dried noodles, possibly some dried vegetables and even some dried cubes of some form of meat (or what used to be meat).
-The pot will also contain from between one and four sachets of flavouring in either liquid, powder or semi-solid state.
-Noodle pots are available all over the world, so why does the title of this hub include the words noodle pot, Chinese and cuisine together?
+For the uninitiated a noodle pot is a plastic pot of dried noodles, possibly containing some dried vegetables and even some dried cubes of some form of meat (or what used to be meat).
+The pot will also contain from between one and four sachets of flavouring in either liquid, powder or semi-solid form.
+Noodle pots are available all over the world, but why is it that this simple fast food is so insanely popular in China?

 The noodle pot is to China what the sandwich is to England.
-If I was to go on a train in England I’d either buy a sandwich or make my own.
-Likewise if I was waiting at a bus station and I was feeling peckish, I’d buy a sandwich.
+If I was to go on a train in England I’d either buy a sarnie or make my own.
+Likewise if I was waiting at a bus station and I was feeling peckish.
 In China, replace sandwich with noodle pot.

 I have to confess that I’ve never really eaten noodle pots before (the leading brand in the UK is called Pot Noodle).
 I guess I’d always considered myself above it.
 I looked upon noodle pots with an air of snobbery.
 However, that snobbery went right out of the window when I travelled in China.
 Not immediately I might add but after a few days I jumped aboard the instant noodle bandwagon.